Freedom of Speech, Expression and Dissent

-The Servicemembers Opportunity Colleges (SOC) was established in 1972 and functions in cooperation with the Department of Defense (DoD), the Military Services including the National Guard and the Coast Guard, to help meet the voluntary higher education needs of active and reservist Servicemembers and their families.
+The Servicemembers Opportunity Colleges (SOC) was established in 1972 and functions in cooperation with the Department of Defense (DoD), the Military Services including the National Guard and the Coast Guard, to help meet the voluntary higher education needs of active and reservist Servicemembers.
 Members of each participating Service will have access to all SOC Degree Network System (DNS) programs (Army, Navy Marine Corps, and Coast Guard).
-By participating in a SOC DNS program, Servicemembers and their families benefit by obtaining a SOC student agreement contract.
+By participating in a SOC DNS program, Servicemembers benefit by obtaining a SOC student agreement contract.
 A SOC student agreement contract provides a student the flexibility to complete degree requirements by transferring courses from SOC network colleges back to Brandman University once they have met the residency requirements.

-A SOC agreement with Brandman University is issued to Active Duty Service Members and their families, Reserve Service Members and their families and Coast Guard civilian employees, who has completed a minimum of 6 semester hours at Brandman and is admitted into a SOC 4-year degree program.
+A SOC agreement with Brandman University is issued to Active Duty Service Members, Reserve Service Members and Coast Guard civilian employees, who has completed a minimum of 6 semester hours at Brandman and is admitted into a SOC 4-year degree program.
 A student with a SOC Agreement has a 7-year time limit from when he/she is officially admitted to complete a degree in a SOC 4-year program.
 A degree will not be issued to a Brandman SOC student who returns for an academic program no longer conferred by the University (i.e. Bachelor of Science in Electronics).
 Students who qualify for a SOC agreement may contact their Brandman campus to obtain a copy of their SOC Student Agreement.

 Troops To Teachers